wengzf20/wengzf20.github.io/_pages/Home.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-Zifeng Weng is a Ph.D. candidate in the Center for Combustion Energy and the School of Vehicle and Mobility at the Tsinghua University.
+Zifeng Weng is a Ph.D. candidate in the Center for Combustion Energy and the School of Vehicle and Mobility in Tsinghua University.
 His research interests include
 - Shock and detonation physics
 - Supercritical combustion
 - Laminar flame